 The first pottery to be established in Scotland was Delftfield Pottery in Broomielaw, Glasgow, around 1748; the biggest being the Glasgow Pottery, established by J. & M. P. Bell & Co.
 In late 1840 or 1841, this pottery was established at the corner of Stafford St and Pulteney St in Glasgow by brothers John and Matthew Perston Bell.
-The pottery was initially started as J.& M. P. Bell Earthenware manufacturers, but not long after, Robert Clough became a partner, and the name changed to J.& M. P. Bell & Co.
-The company carried on after the death of Matthew Bell in 1869 and John Bell in 1880.
-In 1923 the factory was demolished, and in 1929 it was replaced by a light-engineering works.
+The pottery was initially started as J. & M. P. Bell Earthenware Manufacturers, but not long after, Robert Clough became a partner, and the name changed to J. & M. P. Bell & Co.
+The company carried on after the deaths of Matthew Bell in 1869 and John Bell in 1880.
+In 1923, the factory was demolished, and in 1929 it was replaced by a light-engineering works.

 - Delftfield Pottery – Established in 1748

 - Caledonian Pottery – Established in 1800

 - Port Dundas Pottery – Established in 1828

 - Bell’s or Glasgow Pottery – Established in 1840